AqwamCreates/DataPredict/docs/CloudMachineLearningCostVSDataPredictCost.md

 * The game has an average play time of 10 minutes.

-* Machine learning model is required to perform constant training and predictions.
+* A machine learning model is required to perform constant training and predictions.

 * Single CPU only.

+Note: Not to be confused with concurrent users.

 | Total Monthly Player Count | DataPredict™ | Google Cloud               | Microsoft Azure            | Amazon SageMaker           |
 |----------------------------|--------------|----------------------------|----------------------------|----------------------------|